 NEW MEMBER CLASS @ ALL SAINTS CHURCH

-The Winter New Member Classes start on Sunday, February 16
+The Spring New Member Class starts on Sunday, May 4.

 The All Saints New Member Class is for folks from other faith traditions, from no faith tradition, and for lifelong Episcopalians.
 Offered three times a year, the eight week class includes staff presentations and the opportunity to meet in small groups with other newcomers.
 You’ll learn more about yourself and All Saints Church to help you decide if membership is a good fit for you.